Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 Serialization format
 ====================

-Events are submitted as an array, e.g.:
+Events are submitted in an :doc:`../data/event-ping` as an array, e.g.:

 .. code-block:: js